GAumala/OpenJisho/README.md

 ## Development

 Use a recent version of Android Studio.
-I'm currently using Arctic Fox, but any 4.0+ version may work.
+I'm currently using Koala Feature Drop.

 Before building the app you need to get some dictionary files that are not included in this repository.
 Just run `make` at the project root and the